overture-stack/score/docs/usage/02-download.md

 ### Download Example

-Here is an example of downloading files using a previously generated manifest file from Song.
+Here is an example of a score-client download command using a previously generated manifest file from Song:

-Execute the following command from your home directory:

 ```shell
 docker exec score-client sh -c "score-client download --manifest ./<manifestDirectory>/manifest.txt --output-dir ./<outputDirectory>"